-Rejection is very much a part of our life; we reject people, things and opinions on a daily basis.
-The same happens to you, me and everyone else.
-But when we get rejected by someone we are in love with, we find it agonising and it stings us deeply.
+Rejection is very much a part of our life; we reject people, things, and opinions on a daily basis.
+The same happens to you, me, and everyone else.
+But when we get rejected by someone we are in love with, we find it agonizing and it stings us deeply.
 This happens because to some degree we feel an attachment to that person.

 7. Be kind to yourself

 Rejection can sure be a bitter pill to swallow, and you may feel tempted to wallow in self-pity and despair for a good time.
-While there is nothing bad in taking some time to grieve, eventually, you need to face the world with dignity and pride.
+Though there is nothing bad in taking some time to grieve while dealing with rejection, eventually, you need to face the world with dignity and pride.

 8. Learn from your experience